koriwi/finite-state-machine/README.md

 - This lacks an invalid state for now
 - The renaming of trait fns should result in more elegant/readable names
+- self.data modification in transition has a lot of duplicate code
 - ???
 - profit